-Some of the top athletic programs in the United States are private Christian Academies.
+Some of the top athletic programs in the United States are private Christian academies.
 Colorado offers three of these teams, as Valor Christian, Mullen and Regis are three of the states top schools and their sports programs are recognized nationally.
 Valor and Mullen both have outstanding football teams with many college prospects, while Regis is regularly known for the baseball players that they send to the next level.
-Regis is also known for their girl’s swimming team, as was demonstrated by Olympic standout, Missy Franlkin, who graduated in 2013.
+Regis is also known for their girl’s swimming team, as was demonstrated by Olympic standout, Missy Franklin, who graduated in 2013.
 Oak Christian School in Westlake Village, California is another excellent option for baseball players and girl’s softball players.
-And schools like Lakeland Christian School in Florida, offers outstanding athletic options for their boys and girls soccer teams.
+And schools like Lakeland Christian School in Florida offer outstanding athletic options for their boys and girls soccer teams.

 No matter what state you live in, you can find many options at the high school level that allow you to play sports you enjoy, while also going to a school that teaches you about Christianity and religion.

-Aside from the level of completion Christian Athletes play at, they should also consider the support that is there for them while they play.
-Organizations like the National Christian School Athletic Association (NCSAA) and The Fellowship of Christian Athletes provide resources and support for Christian student athletes.
-These organizations praise these students for t heir dedication and hard work, inside the classroom and on the playing field.
+Aside from the level of competition at which Christian athletes play, they should also consider the support that is there for them while they play.
+Organizations like the National Christian School Athletic Association (NCSAA) and The Fellowship of Christian Athletes provide resources and support for Christian student-athletes.
+These organizations praise these students for their dedication and hard work, inside the classroom and on the playing field.
 Furthermore, they often help high school students find opportunities to play sports at the next level.

-Christian athletes should look at their talent on the field as a sign of well-being and well roundedness.
+Christian athletes should look at their talent on the field as a sign of well-being and well-roundedness.
 Sometimes it can be difficult to follow a Christian lifestyle in schools that do not support or follow the same religious paths.
-However, no matter where you live, you can find options to attend schools that will support your spiritual and your athletic desires.
+However, no matter where you live, you can find options to attend schools that will support your spiritual and athletic desires.